thindil/tashy/README.md

 If you have all the required packages, navigate to the main directory(where this file is) to compile and type in the console:

-1. `scripts/setup.tcl` to setup all configuration needed for compilation
+1. `wish scripts/setup.tcl` to setup all configuration needed for compilation.
+   On Windows it will be `wish scripts\setup.tcl`.
 2. `make all` to compile library
 3. `make install` to install it with gprinstall which allow use it inside GNAT project files.
 On Unix systems this steps may require root privileges.